TheLandfill/cpp_cli/README.md

 - `set_base_variable` is a virtual function takes in a `const char *` and returns `void`.
 This function must be implemented to make the template specialization behave differently.

 ## Goals
+1. Convert the library into a single header file.
+    1. Doing so would solve the issue of Windows specific compilation, as it would automatically be taken care of by the compiler.
+    1. Due to the nature of the algorithm, it has a one time use so it should only be included once, meaning the hit from making the functions inline shouldn't be any worse than just having the library.
 1. Make Windows specific compilation.
     1. Either convert Makefiles to CMake or roll my own Project for Visual Studio.
 1. Add helpful error messages.
     1. Currently, the program will convert strings into 0 if the argument takes a numeric argument.
        For example, `--prob=test` will set prob to 0.0, because prob is a double.
     1. Other examples will come up whenever I encounter more errors.
 1. Add example of template class specialization as specified in the section in test program.
 1. Verify that this code runs on Mac.
 1. Add a help message for the test program.
-1. Add some sort of configuration file for the program to use in the case of a large number of arguments.
 1. Clean up the test program, specifically by moving all the comments to better locations.
 1. Refine README
 1. Run more tests, specifically trying to simulate command line response in standard Linux tools.